JackieGH/cse15l-lab-reports/servers-and-bugs.md

 The image above is the output of running `java StringServer 4001` in the terminal. <br>
 In the **handleRequest** method, the first if condition is satisified upon the start up of the server.<br>
+Since, there is no input for the message query (after the "="), I added code to print out a default message. <br>
 Although, not shown in the image above, the code for starting up a server is found in the same file as the **handleRequest** method and looks like:<br>

     public class StringServer {